Dishak0411/Object-Detection/README.md

 ## **Code Explanation**
 * detect.py: Main script that loads the YOLO models, captures video from the webcam, performs detection, and annotates frames.
-  * Loads the custom YOLOv8 model (yolov8-custom-cap.pt) for cap detection.
+  * **Loading the Model**: Loads the custom YOLOv8 model (yolov8-custom.pt) for multi-class detection.
-  * Loads the pre-trained YOLOv8 model (yolov8n.pt) for person detection.
-  * Captures video from the default webcam and processes each frame to detect and annotate persons and caps.
+  * **Detection and AnnotationCaptures**:
+      * Detects persons and caps based on their class IDs.
+      * Annotates the detected objects with bounding boxes and labels.

+## **Detection Class IDs**
+* Person: 3
+* Cap: 1
+Adjust these IDs based on how your custom model is trained if necessary.

 ## **Challenges and Solutions**
 * **Model Accuracy**: Ensured the custom-trained model could differentiate between caps and heads by expanding the dataset and refining annotations.